Danyerusama/Danyerusama/README.md

 ## Buy me a coffee

 If you've found value in the projects, plugins, or insights I provide, I'd greatly appreciate your support.
 Every contribution, no matter how small, helps me continue dedicating time and effort to create meaningful content and projects for the community.
-If you'd like to buy me a coffee and be a part of this journey, you can [**support me here**](https://www.buymeacoffee.com/danyerusama).
+If you'd like to buy me a coffee and be a part of this journey, you can [**buy it here**](https://www.buymeacoffee.com/danyerusama).

 Thank you for considering supporting my work and being a part of this community!